Advice to assist permit applicants in planning for subdivision, and the preparation of planning applications for subdivision.

 - Completed application form (form available at Shire offices or on Council’s website).

 - Appropriate application fee (schedule of fees available at Shire offices or on Council’s website).
+This is generally requested after acceptance and not require on submission.

 - Full copy of property title, searched from Land Victoria within the last 3 months, along with copies of any restrictions, covenants or agreements.